Azure/aks-periscope/docs/testing.md

 For that reason we automatically check the images that are loaded on the nodes after each test run.
 If any unexpected images are found they are logged and the test run will fail.
 Similarly, if any images that we *expect* to be there are *not* found, they are also flagged (because it suggests our list includes images which are no longer used).

-There is also a check to try and ensure that no pods deployed for testing purposes use the image pull policy `Always`, since that would result in unnecessary pulling of images we're trying to guarantee will already be available.
+There is also a check to ensure that *no* pods deployed for testing purposes use the image pull policy `Always`, since that would result in unnecessary pulling of images we're guaranteeing will already be available.